dtcosta/Pandas_Portfolio_Analysis/README.md

     * Calculate and plot beta for your portfolio compared to the S&P 60 TSX.
     * Calculate the Sharpe ratios and generate a bar plot.

-4. How does your portfolio do?
+4. How does the portfolio perform?

    ![Portfolio Returns](Resources/port_return.png)